WilliamHuang-cn/2017FRCSerialCommunicationTest/README.md

 # Using Serial Port with Pi3

 Raspberry Pi3 has a complete different layout from the Pi2.
+The default full capacity serial ports are used by system bluetooth service, and leaves us with an alternative on-board mini-UART.

 ## Using the mini-UART port for Pi3

+To use the mini-UART port, you need to change the port in your code to `/dev/ttyS0`

 ## Using the normal UART port for Pi3

+Though the alternative mini_UART port is made avaliable, it is limited in the rate of transmittion.
+To use the UART ports with full capcity, you need to disable bluetooth.